mur2zab/WeatherForecase_Backend/README.md

 2) Complete the existing and add more test scripts
 3) Seggregate the fixtures and test scripts
 4) Handling of other types of API calls using the utility (apiCaller)
+5) API_KEY is hardcoded, Needs to be moved to env